SridharShyam/copy-file/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
+### Step 1:
+Create a text file with some content in it.
+### Step 2:
+Open the created text file.
+### Step 3:
+Create another empty text file.
+### Step 4:
+Copy the content of text file to empty file using write function.

 ## PROGRAM:
 #Program for copying the contents from one file to another file